javolara1/fuga-landing-ui/memory-bank/activeContext.md

 ## Current Work Focus

-- Successfully migrated authentication logic from client-side to server-side rendering.
-- Implemented server-side API routes for login, registration, and logout.
-- Updated root page to use server-side data loading for authentication state.
+- Completed transformation from scheduling application to sports team landing page.
+- Successfully implemented all landing page components and sections.
-- Testing the complete server-side authentication flow.
+- Testing the new landing page functionality and responsive design.
+- Maintaining existing authentication system for registered users.

 ## Recent Changes

-- **Migrated authentication to server-side**: Moved all authentication logic from client to server:
+- **Complete landing page implementation**: Created all necessary components:
-  - Created `/api/auth/login/+server.ts` for server-side login
+  - Header with navigation and login access
-  - Created `/api/auth/register/+server.ts` for server-side registration
-  - Created `/api/auth/logout/+server.ts` for server-side logout
-  - Created `/+page.server.ts` for server-side session management
+  - Hero section with primary CTAs
+  - Services section highlighting strength training and customized programs
+  - Pricing section with clear tiers and packages
+  - About section with team information and philosophy
+  - Contact section with form and information
+  - Footer with additional links and contact details
+- **Updated root page**: Replaced authentication-focused page with public landing page
+- **Brand identity implemented**: Consistent black and white color scheme throughout
+- **Responsive design**: Mobile-first approach implemented across all components
-- **Updated client components**: Modified all authentication pages to use server-side APIs:
+- **Updated authentication pages**: Applied consistent black and white color scheme to login and register pages to match landing page design
-  - `/login/+page.svelte` now uses server-side login API
-  - `/register/+page.svelte` now uses server-side registration API
-  - `/+page.svelte` now uses server-side session data
-- **Enhanced security**: Implemented server-side validation, secure cookie handling, and proper session management.
-- **Maintained Svelte 5 runes syntax**: All components continue to use modern Svelte 5 features.

 ## Next Steps

-- Create admin dashboard for week management.
-- Implement protected routes and role-based access control.
-- Build weekly schedule management interface.
-- Add time slot configuration functionality.
-- Implement resource management (classes, rooms, professionals).
+- Test landing page functionality across different devices and browsers
+- Monitor user engagement and conversion metrics
+- Plan future enhancements for member dashboard and scheduling features
+- Consider adding analytics and tracking for performance monitoring

 ## Active Decisions and Considerations

-- **Technology Stack:** Continuing with SvelteKit, TypeScript, and Tailwind CSS for frontend.
+- **Technology Stack:** Continuing with SvelteKit, TypeScript, and Tailwind CSS.
-- **Data Architecture:** Need to decide on backend technology (Node.js, database choice).
-- **Access Control:** Implement role-based permissions for administrators.
-- **Time Management:** Handle timezone considerations and week boundaries.
-- **Resource Management:** Design flexible system for different resource types.
+- **Design System:** Black and white color scheme with athletic aesthetic.
+- **Navigation Structure:** Header with main sections and login access.
+- **Content Strategy:** Focus on strength training as primary service, customized programs as secondary.
+- **Conversion Optimization:** Clear CTAs for registration and information requests.

 ## Important Patterns and Preferences

-- Week-centric data organization with clear status states.
-- Time-based access controls (past = read-only, future = admin-configurable).
-- Resource-agnostic design to handle classes, rooms, and professionals uniformly.
-- Capacity management at the time slot level.
+- Black backgrounds (#000000 or #111111) with white text (#FFFFFF).
+- Bold, athletic typography for headings.
+- Clean, modern layout with strong visual hierarchy.
+- Mobile-responsive design patterns.
+- Conversion-focused user experience.

 ## Learnings and Project Insights

-- The project has pivoted from a component library to a domain-specific scheduling application.
+- The project has pivoted from scheduling management to client acquisition focus.
-- Strong foundation with SvelteKit provides good base for building the scheduling interface.
+- Strong authentication foundation provides good base for future member features.
-- Need to consider backend architecture for data persistence and business logic.
-- Time-based permissions and state management will be critical for user experience.
+- Black and white color scheme creates strong brand identity and modern aesthetic.
+- Landing page structure should prioritize clarity and conversion over complex features.